 There are numerous scholarships awarded at Miss Achievement Newfoundland and Labrador.
-The continuation of each award is determined annually based on sponsorships.
-Scholarships are awarded once a recipient has provided written documentation of her enrolment at a post-secondary institution.
-Awards presented in 2015 are as follows:
+The continuation of each award is determined annually based on sponsorship.
+Scholarships are awarded once a recipient has provided written documentation of her enrollment at a post-secondary institution.
+Awards presented are as follows:

 Academic Excellence Award

-Participants are required to write two short essays on topics relevant to the youth of Newfoundland and Labrador.
+Participants are required to write an essay on topics relevant to the youth of Newfoundland and Labrador.
 The essay topics are pre-determined by the judges.
 The participant achieving the highest score is presented with the award.

-This award recognizes the inspiring contributions made by participants who devote themselves to volunteer work.
+This award which is not counted towards the overall score, recognizes the inspiring contributions made by participants who devote themselves to volunteer work.
 It is not necessary to have any set number of years service to receive this award.
 The winner will have many positive characteristics, including the following:

 Inspiration: Someone who stands as an example of commitment to excellence, perhaps having demonstrated leadership and achievement in a variety of contexts within the charity sector.